-linux# uname -r
+linux_cxfsclient# uname -r

 - 3. (Optional) Verify that the node is running the supported level of SGI Foundation Software and (optionally) SGI ProPack, according to the CXFS for Linux release notes.
-For more information, see SGI Foundation Software Start Here and SGI ProPack 6 for Linux Start Here.
+For more information, see the Start Here for the supported versions of SGI Foundation Software and SGI ProPack.
 Also install any required patches.
-See the releasenotes/README file for more information. - 4.
+See the releasenctes/README file for more information. - 4.
 If you had to install software in one of the above steps, reboot the system:

-linux# /sbin/reboot
+linux_cxfsclient# /sbin/reboot

-5. Transfer the client software that was downloaded onto a server-capable administration node during its installation procedure using ftp, rcp, or scp.
+5. Transfer the client-only software (that was downloaded onto a CXFS server-capable administration node during its installation procedure) from the server to the client using ftp, rcp, or scp.

 The location of the tarball on the server will be as follows:

-/usr/cluster/client-dist/CXFS\VERSION/linux/LINUX\VERSION/ARCHITECTURE/cxfs-client.tar.gz
+/usr/cluster/client-dist/CXFS_VERSION/linux/CLIENT_LINUX_VERSION/CLIENT_ARCHITECTURE/cxfs-client.tar.gr

-For example, for an Altix ia64 server:
+For example, for an Altix ia64 client, the location of the tarball on the server will be:

-/usr/cluster/client-dist/5.2.0.3/linux/sles10sp2/ia64/cxfs-client.tar.gz linux# tar -zxvf tarball
+/usr/cluster/client-dist/5.4.0.2/linux/sles10sp2/ia64/cxfs-client.tar.gz